 This guide will give you a short overview over the most important aspects of running applications on the HPC systems.
 More more in-depth information, please refer to the linked documentation.

 This guide assumes that you already have an HPC- account.
-If this is not the case, you can get the application form here.
+If this is not the case, you can get the application form here: HPC application form.
 Basic usage of the HPC systems typically is free of charge for FAU researchers for publicly funded research.
 If you have any questions regarding the application, please contact your local RRZE contact person or the HPC-support.

 By default, all clusters use Linux operating systems with text-mode only.
 Basic knowledge of file handling, scripting, editing, etc. under Linux is therefore required.

-RRZE operates divers HPC systems which are tailored to different use cases.
-Thus, choice of the appropriate cluster always is essential even if your account will work on most of the systems:
+RRZE operates diverse HPC systems that are tailored to different use cases.
+Thus, the choice of the appropriate cluster always is essential even if your account will work on most of the systems:

 - single-core or single node (throughput) jobs: Woody and/or TinyEth